Last updated on March 28, 2023 by Wandering our World

-The question for many when trying to decide between Italy or Spain, is what separates these European holiday destinations from each other?
-Yet while both nations have similar climates and are great coastal destinations, each has its own distinct histories, cultures, sights to visit, and cuisines that set them apart.
+The question for many when trying to decide between Italy or Spain, is what separates these incredible European holiday destinations from each other?

 Away from the coastline and Spain appears to have it all too.
 Every city and region of the country is packed with things to see and do.
 A trip to Seville or Barcelona, for example, can easily last a few days and you still won’t be bored.